n8n-io/n8n-docs/docs/doc2/document-validation/ocr-view.md

   - OCR
 ---

 In document view you have the option of opening OCR view for a document.
-This allows you to display the document in the pure OCR view without any formatting or similar.
+This allows you to display the document in pure OCR view without any formatting or similar.

 To do this, import a document as usual and open it in document view: